neurologic/Comparative-Animal-Behavior/observation-and-analysis/components.md

 ---
 > ⏳ 20 min

-Examine the following representation of a theoretical model posed by Lorenz.
+Examine the following representation of a theoretical model for behavior posed by Lorenz.

 :::{figure-md} action-specific-potential
 :class: figure